1. Instructor Information

 On all assignments with the exception of exams, students are expected to work in groups.

-In-class & on-line participation.
-Students are expected to attend face-to-face classes (when applicable), remain attentive, complete short essays, make postings on-line, complete assignments outside of class, participate in discussions and exercises, and dress professionally for all face-to-face or video meetings.
-Attendance in face-to-face classes alone is insufficient to earn full credit for class participation.
+Class participation.
+Students are expected to be attentive, complete short essays, make postings on-line, complete assignments outside of class, participate in discussions and exercises, and dress professionally for all face-to-face or video meetings.
+Attendance alone is insufficient to earn full credit for class participation.
 Full credit will accrue to those students who display initiative and positive leadership qualities that enhance the learning experience for all.

 5. Absence Policy

-Participation in class and online is an important mechanism for achieving course objectives related to teamwork, leadership, and communication.
+Participation is an important mechanism for achieving course objectives related to teamwork, leadership, and communication.
 Students are responsible for all instructional experiences and knowledge presented during class periods.
 Religious and university-sanctioned activities may be accommodated by excusing students from the assignment.

 6. Textbook & Other Resources